Fix Windows 11 Blue Screen of Death Error (BSOD) [2023]

 • Search for system restore in the Windows search bar and click on it. search-system-restore

-• Select the Restore point you want to go back to and click on Scan for affected programs. windows-11-system-restore-scan
+• Select the Restore point you want to go back to and click on Scan for affected programs.
+This will show you which programs will be removed in this process.

 • Click on Finish.

-If this did not work, then there is no other option but to reinstall Windows 11.
+If this does not work, then there is no other option but to reinstall Windows 11.
 Just go to the official page, then download and install Windows 11 again.
-Make sure to perform a clean installation, meaning do not keep any files.
-Remember to back up important files!
+Make sure to perform a clean installation and do not keep any files.
+Remember to back up the important files!

 10. Clean Installation of Windows

 If none of the methods I’ve explained above don’t fix your problem, you should consider a clean install of Windows 11.
 With this, you’ll be able to start from scratch.
-A little inconvenient but can be hugely beneficial.
+It may be a little inconvenient, but it will be hugely beneficial to you.

 In summary, to install Windows Make a bootable USB flash drive > Access the drive from the BIOS boot menu > Follow the on-screen instructions.
 Within a few moments, you’ll be rocking your new operating system.